andreifoldes/o-timeusediary/docs/translation-guide.md

 ## Overview

-The O-ELIDDI application uses a comprehensive internationalization (i18n) system that supports multiple languages with easy extensibility.
+The O-TUD application uses a comprehensive internationalization (i18n) system that supports multiple languages with easy extensibility.
 This guide provides step-by-step instructions for adding new language translations.

 ### Currently Supported Languages